European Co-Production - Legal and Financial Aspects

-Participants benefit from the experience of acclaimed European producers and leading experts in media financing, production, sales and distribution.
+The workshop is open to professionals along the value chain working in the co-production of feature films and drama series.
+Participants will benefit from the experience of acclaimed European producers and leading experts in financing, production, sales and distribution.
 Various networking and group collaboration opportunities allow to connect with European colleagues and pave the way for new business opportunities.

 |Zielgruppe||Film and TV professionals interested in co-production|